Get an annual AARP membership for only $12. Limited time offer.

 • 4 lines: $30 per line

-Prepaid plans are another good way to get reliable speed while not paying for data you won’t use.
-As we suggested for Consumer Cellular plans, you might want to see how lower-data plans work for you and upgrade if needed.
-Verizon recommends plans with 5 GB or 10 GB of data for people who stream music, upload photos on social media, and browse the internet on their phone.
-People who stream videos and are always online might need more data than that.2
+Verizon’s prepaid plans also offer reliable speed without having to pay for unused data.
+Verizon recommends plans with 5 GB or 10 GB of data for people who stream music, upload photos on social media, and browse the internet.
+Those who stream videos and are always online might need more data than that.3

 Perks